And I’m being slow about it, too.

 ALL COOL NEUTRAL WITH LIGHT AND DARK

-It’s harder to find an all cool interior that I liked.
+It was harder to find an all cool interior that I liked.
 I suppose because it’s harder to do well.
-Of these three examples, not one is entirely cool.
-The last bedroom has grey walls that are more griege than full on grey but again, the overall effect is cool rather than warm, or certainly way cooler than either of the two warm examples I showed before.
+And of these three, not one is entirely cool.
+For example, this last room above has walls that are more griege than full on grey but again, the overall effect is cool rather than warm, or certainly way cooler than either of the two warm examples I showed before.

-I made a board of my own to see if I could pull it off.
+I made a board of my own to see if I could pull off an entirely, unreservedly cool interior.

-This is way cooler ( in temperature) than any of the rooms above.
-Also, the aesthetic is softer; that is, the others are minimalist and streamlined, I used patterns, curved shapes and a loose composition to create a bohemian, romantic style to see if that could warm up the feeling of the room; patterns, curvy shapes and a loose composition were my tools.
+This is seriously cooler ( in temperature) than any of the rooms above.
+Also, the aesthetic is softer.
+Whereas those others are minimalist and streamlined, I used patterns, curved shapes and a loose composition to create a bohemian, romantic style, to see if that could warm the atmosphere.
+I think it helps but it’s still chilly for my taste.

 WARM AND COOL NEUTRALS OF EQUAL VALUE